AleksaMCode/AMx64/README.md

   <dt><b>break [breakpoints]</b></dt>
   <dd><p align="justify">Set a breakpoint(s) at the given location(s) (line number(s)).
 The breakpoint will stop your program just before it executes any of the code in the specified location.
 E.q. <code>break 2 3 4</code>.</p></dd>
 </dl>

+<p align="justify">As needed, additional breakpoints can be set.
+However, the <code>run</code> command will re-start execution from the beginning and stop at the initial breakpoint.</p>

 ### Deleting Breakpoints
 <p align="justify">It is often necessary to eliminate a breakpoint once it has done its job and you no longer want your interpretation to stop there.
 This is called deleting the breakpoint.
 A breakpoint that has been deleted no longer exists.
 You can delete breakpoints using the <code>d</code> (or <code>delete</code>) command.</p>